Below are answers to the questions we hear most frequently.

 - A student who has enrolled only at California community colleges (CCC) is not in jeopardy of having too many units to be eligible for the UC Davis TAG.
 There is no unit limitation for these applicants.

-A student who has attended institutions in addition to their CCC should speak with their CCC counselor for details regarding the following unit limitations and exclusions that may apply:
+A student who has attended institutions in addition to a CCC should speak with their CCC counselor for details regarding the following unit limitations and exclusions that may apply:

 • After applying UC lower-division unit limitations and exclusions, students must have fewer than 80 semester (120 quarter) transferable units of college coursework at the time of enrollment.